 Our regular activities which were continued included:

-We maintain the Snow Squad as a group of volunteers prepared to assist others in the village in times of difficulty due to snow.
+We maintain the Snow Squad as a group of volunteers prepared to assist others in the village in times of difficulty due to snow, fortunately not needed this year.

 We organised the annual village clean-